-Leadership – the ability to guide; to ensure that staff and other directors are aware of their individual reaponsibilities; personal projection (both inside and outside the organization).
+Leadership – the ability to help guide management and to test management thinking; to ensure that staff and other directors are aware of their individual responsibilities (including under the regulatory Senior Management and Certification Regime); setting positive example (both inside and outside the organization).

-In addition, the overall effectiveness of the board is measured by how the company has performed against targets and how it responds to regulation.
-There have been no problems in these areas.
-Once again, as the group evolves there will be a more formal approach to evaluation of board performance, .
+In addition, the overall effectiveness of the board will be measured by how the company has performed against targets and how it responds to and complies with regulation.
+There have been no problems to date in these areas.

-All staff go through an induction process during which they have explained to them our values, what is expected of them and how they need to conduct themselves.
-The group operates out of one office in Luton so it is relatively easy to monitor compliance with our values.
-Should any member of staff have an issue with unethical practices which come to their attention, they would report this to the head of operations.
-There have been no such issues.
+The board is ultimately responsible for the culture of the company – setting the tone from the top.
+To ensure an alignment of staff with company values, all staff go through an induction process during which they have explained to them our values, what is expected of them and how they need to conduct themselves.
+The process is informal and takes account of the level of staff and what is required of them.
+The group operates out of a single Luton office, so it is relatively easy to monitor behaviour consistent with our values.
+Should any member of staff have an issue with unethical practices which come to their attention, they can report this to the Head of Operations.
+To date there have been no such issues.

 Principle 9: Maintain governance structures and processes that are fit for purpose and support good decision-making by the board

-The board believes that current structures are sufficient for the size and complexity of Orchard Funding.
-It will monitor the requirements of this code on an annual basis and revise its governance framework as appropriate as the group evolves.
+The board believes that current structures are sufficient for the size and complexity of Orchard.
+It will monitor the requirements of this code and evolving regulatory requirements on at least an annual basis and revise its governance framework as appropriate.

 Principle 10: Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

-The company engages with its significant shareholders by means of roadshows.
+The company engages with its significant shareholders at least twice a year or as often as they request.
+There were no such requests during the year.
 The main contact with other shareholders is through our website and by means of the AGM.
 AGM notices and minutes are shown on the website, under Shareholder circulars.
-Shareholders are invite to the AGM to vote in person or by proxy.
+Shareholders are invited to the AGM to vote in person or by proxy.